Oregano oil is easy to make and should be every survivalist’s bug-out bag, first-aid kit, and every self-sustainable home’s bathroom cabinet.

 A Quick Photo Tutorial on How To Make Oregano Oil

 There are two main methods for making oregano oil.
 Steam distillation extraction is effective but only possible if you’ve got a still.

-I use a simpler method that requires no special equipment yet will still produce a good, strong oil.
+I use a more straightforward method that requires no special equipment yet will still produce a good, potent oil.

 It won’t be as potent as a store-bought essential oil, but it will do the job.

 To make oregano oil, you need the following ingredients:

 - Oregano leaves and flowers – dried, crushed, or chopped

 - Oil – I used organic olive oil, but you could also use grapeseed or almond oil

 You’ll also need:

 - A clean glass jar with an airtight lid